Markov processes on time-like graphs

-\begin{remark} (i) Part (ii) of Theorem \ref{th:nat} cannot be generalized to say that ``Then there is no natural Markov process on $\GG$.''
+\textup{(ii)} Suppose that for some TLG $\GG$ with $\VV= \{t_0=0, t_1,\ldots, t_N=1\}$, there exist simple coterminal cells $(\sigma_1,\sigma_2)$ with endpoints $t_1<t_2$, and $(\sigma_3,\sigma_4)$ with endpoints $t_3<t_4$.
+Assume that either $ t_1 < t_3$ or $ t_2 < t_4$.
+Then there is no natural Brownian motion on $\GG$. \end{theorem} \begin{remark} (i) Part (ii) of Theorem \ref{th:nat} cannot be generalized to say that ``Then there is no natural Markov process on $\GG$.''
 The reason is that the process identically equal to 0 is a natural Markov processes on every TLG.
 There are also less trivial examples.

-(ii) If we take $t_2 = 3/7$ instead of $2/7$ in Figure \ref{fig2}, then we will have an example of a TLG with coterminal cells for which neither $t_1 < t_3$ nor $ t_2 < t_4$ holds.
+\mbox{}\hphantom{i}(ii) If we take $t_2 = 3/7$ instead of $2/7$ in Figure \ref{fig2}, then we will have an example of a TLG with coterminal cells for which neither $t_1 < t_3$ nor $ t_2 < t_4$ holds.
 The starts $t_2$ and $t_3$ of the two cells correspond to the same time $3/7$.